State Route 239 Scoping

 Technical studies have commenced to evaluate the impacts of the project on birds and other wildlife.
 The project may displace areas used for nesting by ground nesting and tree nesting birds.
 The project will likely require pre-construction surveys and frequent spot checks to ensure the project does not result in an impact to migratory birds and their nests.

 Earlier in the alternatives development process, several alternatives that would have adversely affected conservation lands were dismissed from further evaluation.
-The remaining two build would minimize encroachment onto existing conservation areas.
+The remaining two builds would minimize encroachment onto existing conservation areas.
 Impacts to important farmland are also being considered in the environmental evaluation, and appropriate mitigation will be developed in coordination with project partners and private landowners.

 The project will introduce a new highway in certain areas where no roadways exist and may expand existing roadways.
 This will result in a change to visual aesthetics in open space, agricultural and developed areas when compared to existing conditions.
 Visual aesthetics and lighting impacts will be evaluated during the environmental process.
 New lighting will be limited to key areas, such as interchanges and pedestrian crosswalks.